 What is community-engaged participatory research?

-Communit-engaged participatory research is a collaborative research approach that equitably involves community members, organizational representatives, and researchers in all aspects of the research process to address issues affecting the target community or communities
+Community-engaged participatory research is a collaborative research approach that equitably involves community members, organizational representatives, and researchers in all aspects of the research process to address issues affecting the target community or communities.

 How to use this checklist: